-In 2021 forecasts and predictions for the CAD/INR exchange rate continue to be driven almost entirely by the Coronavirus pandemic rather than any fundamentals or relative sentiment towards the Canadian and Indian economies.
+In 2021 forecasts and predictions for the CAD/INR exchange rate are driven by the energy crisis and lingering effects of the Coronavirus pandemic rather than any fundamentals or relative sentiment towards the Canadian and Indian economies.

 Unlike Latin American countries, which continue to benefit from a U.S. recovery, Asian countries are vulnerable to economic austerity in Saudi Arabia and elsewhere in the Middle East due to the drop in demand for Oil during the Covid pandemic.
 More than 60% of remittances to India, Bangladesh and Pakistan come from Gulf countries.

 Note that forecasts and predictions for the CAD/INR exchange rate change all the time, affected by news events and relative sentiment towards the Canadian and Indian economies and this exchange rate is even more volatile than usual because of the uncertainties around the Coronavirus pandemic.

 You can read more about CAD cross-rate forecasts here CAD Trends and Forecasts for 2021.

 Disclaimer: Please note any provider recommendations, currency forecasts or any opinions of our authors should not be taken as a reference to buy or sell any financial product.